Kong/kong-operator/.github/ISSUE_TEMPLATE/---release.md

 ## GitHub PAT

-**Next expiration date**: 2024-10-02

 The release workflow uses @team-k8s-bot's GitHub PAT to create a GitHub release and PRs related to it.
-It's named `Kong Gateway operator release pipeline` and is stored in `PAT_GITHUB` GitHub repository secret to give workflows access to it.
+It's named `Github team k8s bot - PAT - Kong Gateway Operator CI` in 1password and is stored in `PAT_GITHUB` GitHub repository secret to give workflows access to it.
 It's always generated with 1-year expiration date.

-If you find it's expired, make sure to generate a new one and update the `PAT_GITHUB` secret as well as its 1Pass item `Github team k8s bot - PAT - Kong Gateway operator release token` for redundancy.
+If you find it's expired, make sure to generate a new one and update the `PAT_GITHUB` secret as well as its 1Pass item `Github team k8s bot - PAT - Kong Gateway Operator CI` for redundancy.

 ## Troubleshooting